-Any lost or found items should be reported and/or taken to the University Department of Public Safety, BAB 100.
-Lost or found items placed in the UDPS storage facility will be returned to the owner upon the proper description of the item reported lost.
+Any lost or found items should be reported and/or taken to the University Police Department, BAB 100.
+Lost or found items placed in the UPD storage facility will be returned to the owner upon the proper description of the item reported lost.
 Unclaimed items can be claimed by the finder on the 61st-65th days.
 After that time, the found items will be disposed of either by destruction or sold at a state auction.

 Campus facilities are generally open from 8 a.m.-6 p.m.
 Hours are extended for areas conducting night classes or other campus activities.
-Students who work for Sul Ross State University may be issued keys to certain facilities, provided that a completed Key Request Form is provided to the University Department of Public Safety by the respective department head/chair.
+Students who work for Sul Ross State University may be issued keys to certain facilities, provided that a completed Key Request Form is provided to the University Police Department by the respective department head/chair.
 The same holds true for faculty and staff.
-All keys issued to Sul Ross students and employees must be turned in to the University Department of Public Safety upon termination of employment or withdrawal from the university, or an explanation must be received from the respective academic department head/chair.
+All keys issued to Sul Ross students and employees must be turned in to the University Police Department upon termination of employment or withdrawal from the university, or an explanation must be received from the respective academic department head/chair.
 A hold will be placed on student transcripts and /or registration for failure to return keys.
-At no time are keys to be turned in to anyone other than U.D.P.S.
+At no time are keys to be turned in to anyone other than U.P.D.